hfp/libxstream/samples/ozaki/README.md

 | OZAKI_GROUPS  | 0       | Sch.2: K-grouping factor, consecutive K panels share reconstr.       |
 | OZAKI_FRACCRT | (auto)  | Sch.2: 0=Garner, 2=fractional CRT.
 Auto: 0 if unfused, else 2        |

+`OZAKI_FLAGS` selects how the slice-pair loop is traversed, and the two bits mean the same on the host and on the device: 1 starts the inner slice at the outer one, 2 adds the transposed product of every off-diagonal pair.
+Only 0 (the full square loop) and 3 (both bits) compute the whole sum -- 1 alone omits the transposed products and 2 alone counts them twice, so both are for symmetric operands only.

+`OZAKI_GROUPS` splits K into panels to bound the preprocessing footprint, and it is a slowdown at every size measured because it is incompatible with the unfused epilogue (`OZAKI_UNFUSE`, on by default for GPUs) -- use it only when the per-pass buffers do not fit.

 `OZAKI_FRACCRT=1` trades exactness for speed (flat fractional sum, magnitude-bounded); modes 0 and 2 are both exact and differ only in speed.
 Which one is faster depends on the epilogue rather than on the